slowernews/wisdom-tldr/README.md

 ===
 ###On excuses

 There are no acceptable excuses.
-Over.
+End.

 ===
 ###On age